duderstadt-lab/mars-docs/examples/fret.md

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img11.png' width='450'></div>

 The filtering step itself is automized in a [script]().
-Please [download]() the script and open it in fiji to run in the script editior.
+Please [download]() the script and open it in Fiji to run in the script editor.
 For more information on running scripts in Fiji visit the [introduction to Groovy scripting tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/).
 In short, the script calculates the difference between the measured intensities in the change point analysis and assigns a Boolean parameter to the molecule indicating if this difference is larger than zero (∆I > 0).
 Next, it evaluates whether a single bleaching step or multiple bleaching steps are observed and assigns this to the Boolean parameters 'Red_singlebleach' and 'Green_singlebleach respectively'.
 After the declaration of these parameters, the molecules that are part of the FRET archive are tagged.
 A tag ('Active') is added to the molecule in case bleaching is observed both in red and green, in other cases the tag 'background' is assigned.
 Subsequently, the tag 'Active_single' is assigned to molecules that show a single bleaching event in both colors.

+#### <a name="5"></a> Calculate all Intensity Parameters and Use these to Create an Uncorrected FRET Histogram

+The next step is to assign the measured fluorophore intensities to the corresponding intensity parameters (I<sub>aemaex</sub>, I<sub>demdex</sub> & I<sub>aemdex</sub>).
+To do so, download [script 2]() from the repository and run it in the Fiji script editor.
+This script determines the highest fluorophore intensity level as reported in the segments table and assigns this to the corresponding parameter name.
+Later on in the pipeline discriminating the different populations (FRET, AO, DO) as well as selecting only the 'Active_single'-tagged molecules is possible by means of using the assigned tags.

+To generate a crude and uncorrected 2D histogram of the FRET values obtained in the analysis these parameters are used in the following formulas.

+$\gamma$
+\gamma